2016 marks 150 years of presence in Asia / China.

 A joint subsidiary with Ferrostaal AG in Essen is set up for Asia's Communist countries, in particular China.
 This unites Ferrostaal AG's knowledge of investment business with Melchers' know-how and experience in complex business dealings with China.

-Since the 1970s, offices have been set up at many locations in Asia - Korea, Taiwan, Thailand, the Philippines, Indonesia, Singapore, Malaysia and Sri Lanka.
+Since the 1970s, offices have been set up at many locations in Asia - Seoul, Taipei, Bangkok, Manila, Jakarta, Singapur, Kuala Lumpur, Colombo.
 Offices have been set up at many locations in Asia since the 1970s.
 With China opening up for trade again in the late 1970s, branches are set up in that country once more, underscoring the immense importance of Chinese business for Melchers.
 With the establishment of a branch in San Francisco, business activities are expanded to include trading between the United States and Asia in order to take advantage of the rapidly developing trade relationships between Asia and America.

 Melchers is one of the first German companies to open a branch in Hanoi and then also in Saigon.